 It's officially Spring!

-Author: Stefan Palm Date Posted: 4 September 2019
+Author: Stefan Palm Date Posted: 31 August 2022

 Spring is by far the best time of year for lawns – with the combination of warmth and rain, lawns literally jump out of the ground.
-It’s the season for installing instant turf, sowing seed, fertilising, repairing damage and renovation works like coring, scarifying and topdressing.
+It’s the season for installing instant turf, sowing seed, fertilising, repairing damage, and renovation works like coring, scarifying and topdressing.

 Aside from the tail end of August, this Winter has been wetter than usual.
 If you have a couch, Kikuyu or buffalo lawn, you may have lost a fair bit of colour brought on by these cold, damp conditions.
 As the ambient temperature increases, so too does the soil temperature, which is what triggers the lawn to climb out of Winter dormancy.
 While I've already seen some improvement in our display lawns, recovery times will usually extend through September into October.